akupila/node-podcast-parser/README.md

     return;
   }

-  // data looks like the format below console.log(data);
+  // data looks like the format above console.log(data);
 });
 ```